 - Functional layout – An open floor plan vs a closed floor plan is an example of this.

-- Number of rooms – How many and the size of bedrooms, bathrooms, and kitchens will be examined.
+- Number of rooms – The size of bedrooms, bathrooms, and kitchens is examined, and how many.

 - Interior condition – Is there mold, paint issues, etc. or is the home in perfect condition?